 How Healthy Is Green Tea

 Green tea vitamins have been examined in many scientific and medical studies.
+The results?

 There is evidence that regular drinking of it lowers chances of heart disease and cancer.